shupp/ISSLight/README.md

     pear install shupp/Services_IPPower-alpha
 ```

-Next, just edit the run.php file and put in your location and IP Power access information.
+Next, just clone this repository, edit the run.php file and put in your location and IP Power access information.
 Then try it out by executing the run.php file:

 ```shell
     php run.php